Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: THE SAVANT FRAMEWORK

-This phase serves multiple purposes: it ensures comprehensive scene coverage, provides interpretable intermediate representations, and creates rich textual context for the subsequent evaluation phase.

 \textbf{Phase 2: Multi-Modal Scene Evaluation.} The second phase leverages both visual and textual information for robust anomaly classification.
-The VLM receives the original image $I$ and the structured scene description $D_{scene}$ as joint inputs:

-where $P_{eval}$ is the evaluation prompt that instructs the model to analyze the scene for semantic inconsistencies using both visual evidence and the extracted textual descriptions.
-This multi-modal approach combines the richness of visual perception with the structured reasoning provided by the textual analysis.
+The VLM receives the original image and the structured scene description $D_{scene}$ as joint inputs: where $P_{eval}$ is the evaluation prompt that instructs the model to analyze the scene for semantic inconsistencies using both visual evidence and the extracted textual descriptions.
+This combines visual perception with the structured reasoning from textual analysis.
 The evaluation follows a systematic process: layer-wise anomaly assessment, cross-layer interaction analysis, and final binary classification with supporting rationale.
-This structured approach improves both accuracy and interpretability compared to direct prompting methods.
+Our results will show how this structured approach improves both accuracy and interpretability compared to direct prompting methods.